Creating R Shiny dashboards

 Internal only dashboards

-It’s possible to publish dashboards that are only accessible to those on DfE kit, to do this you will need to publish via the departments RSConnect servers.
+It’s possible to publish dashboards that are only accessible to users within the DfE network.
+To do this you will need to publish via the department’s internal Posit Connect servers.

 You will need: